minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    #. `cert-manager <https://cert-manager.io/>`__ 1.7.x or later

       Running on Kubernetes 1.21 or later.

-   For the best support of *tls* or *cert-manager* secrets, upgrade to Operator version 5.0.10 or later.
+   .. versionadded:: 5.0.10

+      Support for *tls* or *cert-manager* secrets was added in version 5.0.10.

 .. versionadded:: Console 0.23.1